 You may be called a "Catholic basher" at this point (I was banned from a Catholic forum for quoting popes and councils) or you will encounter one of two responses:

 - A. Catholics don't really have to listen to the Popes.
 It's only when they speak "ex cathedra" that they are infallible.
 Push them and it comes down to only two doctrines.
 They then feel free to disagree on just about everything else.
 What they don't realize is that the popes and councils have a very different view of their obedience and what MUST be obeyed.
-They are charged with "submitting both mind and will" to the Pope on all matters of faith and morals.
+They are charged with "submitting both mind and will" to the Pope on all matters of faith and morals, whether spoken ex cathedra or not.
 Ecumenical Councils are also said to be "infallible."

-- B. Another popular response to quoting a pope from the 12th, 16th, 19th centuries (etc.) is get something like, "how about quoting something since the invention of the light bulb!"
-The inference, of course, is that somehow popes long removed from the "early church fathers" are better equipped to interpret doctrines now (ignoring those 2000 years of tradition in the process).
+- B. Another popular response to quoting a pope from the 12th, 16th, 19th centuries (etc.) goes something like this, "how about quoting something since the invention of the light bulb!"
+The inference, of course, is that somehow popes long removed from the "early church fathers" are better equipped to interpret doctrines in the present (ignoring those 2000 years of tradition in the process).

 If one pope can be wrong, ALL popes can be wrong.